Native to China, Mahonia eurybracteata was brought to us only two decades ago.

-And when the sun starts feeling far away, in fall, a power-packed yellow bloom takes you by surprise with a delicious fragrant scent reminiscent of the yellow mimosa tree.
+And when the sun starts feeling far away, in fall, a power-packed yellow bloom takes you by surprise with a scent similar to that of the yellow mimosa tree.

 Benefits for home & health

-Mahonia eurybracteata, like its cousins in the Mahonia genus, shares many useful benefits.
+Mahonia eurybracteata, like its cousins in the Mahonia genus, has many uses.
 For example, it can be used to dye food and clothes.

 Tart but delicious berries

 It’s perfectly possible to eat the berries that form afterwards: Mahonia eurybracteata berries are edible.